Grokepeer/Hermod/README.md

 #### Notes:
 - All requests to the Host must terminate with the UTF8 character 0x4 and all responses from the Host will terminate with the UTF8 character 0x4.
-- The *Data-Key* is a unique alphanumerical identification key for the each block of data stored in the DB, it cannot contain spaces.
+- The *Data-Key* is a unique alphanumerical identification key for the each block of data stored in the DB, it cannot contain spaces and can be at maximum 32 characters long (256 bit).
 - *Tablename* is a unique ID for each table, it cannot contain spaces.

 ### Response formatting: